ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Extras**

 A Cherry will instantly die if it reaches 600 bonus max health or 6 stacks of distress.
 Cherries do not count as enemies for arena completion, and thus do not need to be killed.
-Cherries above 2 distress will fly away, cherries below 2 distress will stay near Avnlyla until all barrier is restored, leaving afterwards or if another arena has begun.
+If a cherry has more than two stacks of distress, they will fly away.
+However if below two distress it will stay near Avnlyla until all her barrier is restored, leaving afterwards or if another arena has begun.

-Every resurrection past the first will have less and less health.
+Every resurrection past the first will have less and less health(50%, 33%, 25%, etc)

 \[-\] **Compendium Entry - "Angel Eyes"**